anki-geo/ultimate-geography/README.md

 ## Upgrading

 If you're looking to upgrade to a newer version of the deck, this section is for you.
-The process differs depending on whether you're upgrading to a minor (e.g., v2.6) or a major (e.g., v3.0) version.
+The process differs depending on whether you're upgrading to a minor (e.g. v2.6) or a major (e.g. v3.0) version.

 > For more information about versioning and the differences between minor and major, please refer to the [_Versioning_](CONTRIBUTING.md#versioning) section.

 ### Minor version

-For a minor version upgrade (e.g., from 2.3 to 2.6), _do not_ import the APKG package in Anki as you may have done initially or you will lose your progress.
-Instead, proceed as described in the [_Other languages and versions_](#other-languages-and-versions) section, making sure to pick the correct archive (e.g., `Ultimate_Geography_v[...]_EN.zip` for the standard English deck).
+For a minor version upgrade (e.g. from 2.3 to 2.6), _do not_ import the APKG package in Anki as you may have done initially or you will lose your progress.
+Instead, proceed as described in the [_Other languages and versions_](#other-languages-and-versions) section, making sure to pick the correct archive (e.g. `Ultimate_Geography_v[...]_EN.zip` for the standard English deck).

 ### Major version

-Upgrading to a major version (e.g., from 2.6 to 3.0) typically leads to a loss of progress.
+Upgrading to a major version (e.g. from 2.6 to 3.0) typically leads to a loss of progress.
 Therefore, unless the [release's page](https://github.com/axelboc/anki-ultimate-geography/releases) tells you otherwise, it is recommended to perform a clean import by following these steps:

 1. Open Anki and make sure your devices are all synchronised.
 1. Delete the `Ultimate Geography` deck.